-The best thing about Mardi Himal trek for the many trekking enthusiasts is that Mardi Himal trek can be combined with other routes like Annapurna base camp (ABC) or Poon Hill or both so that the trek can be further extended to these destinations.
+The best thing about the Mardi Himal trek for many trekking enthusiasts is that the Mardi Himal trek can be combined with other routes like Annapurna base camp (ABC) or Poon Hill, or both so that the trek can be further extended to these destinations.

 - Less crowded and newly discovered trekking area in Nepal

 - Himalayan Flora and fauna

 - The stunning view of Annapurna Ranges, Mount.
 Machhapuchhre (Fishtail), and Mount Dhaulagiri

 - Unspoiled cultural and traditional experiences

 - Sightseeing in Kathmandu and Pokhara

 Likewise, there are several options for where to start and finish the trekking on most of the Annapurna Sanctuary trekking routes.
 However, the standard route to Mardi Himal that the trekkers from Pokhara or Kathmandu usually take would be starting in Kande and finishing in Siding.
 The route from Kande goes through the Australian camp to Landruk and then to the Forest camp.
 It is a 12km walk with moderate ascends from Kande to Landruk.
 Finishing in Siding is the best option for the route if one is not planning to do the further trek in the park.
 If walking the same way seems like a nightmare, you can always hire a jeep back to Pokhara.